Object Detection in 20 Years: A Survey: Recent Advances in Object Detection

 \subsection{Weakly Supervised Object Detection}

-The training of a modern object detector usually requires a large amount of manually labeled data, while the labeling process is time-consuming, expensive, and inefficient.
-Weakly Supervised Object Detection (WSOD) aims to solve this problem by training a detector with only image level annotations instead of bounding boxes.
+Training a deep learning based object detector usually requires a large amount of manually labeled data.
+Weakly Supervised Object Detection (WSOD) aims at easing the reliance on data annotation by training a detector with only image-level annotations instead of bounding boxes \cite{zhang2021weakly}.

-Recently, multi-instance learning has been used for WSOD \cite{TPAMI17-WeaklyMFMIL, CVPR16-NeedNoBB}.
-Multi-instance learning is a group of supervised learning method \cite{AI97-MIL, NIPS03-MISVM}.
+Multi-instance learning is a group of supervised learning algorithms that has seen widespread application in WSOD \cite{AI97-MIL, NIPS03-MISVM, TPAMI17-WeaklyMFMIL, CVPR16-NeedNoBB, zhang2020weakly, tang2018pcl, sangineto2018self, zhang2019leveraging}.
 Instead of learning with a set of instances which are individually labeled, a multi-instance learning model receives a set of labeled bags, each containing many instances.
-If we consider object candidates in one image as a bag, and image-level annotation as the label, then the WSOD can be formulated as a multi-instance learning process.
+If we consider object candidates in an image as a bag and image-level annotation as the label, then the WSOD can be formulated as a multi-instance learning process.

-Class activation mapping is another recently group of methods for WSOD \cite{ICCV17-SoftWeakly, CVPR17-WeaklyCascade}.
-The research on CNN visualization has shown that the convolution layer of a CNN behaves as object detectors despite there is no supervision on the location of the object.
-Class activation mapping shed light on how to enable a CNN to have localization ability despite being trained on image level labels \cite{CVPR16-GlobalPool}.
+Class activation mapping is another recent group of methods for WSOD \cite{ICCV17-SoftWeakly, CVPR17-WeaklyCascade}.
+The research on CNN visualization has shown that the convolutional layer of a CNN behaves as object detectors despite there is no supervision on the location of the object.
+Class activation mapping shed light on how to enable a CNN with localization capability despite being trained on image-level labels \cite{CVPR16-GlobalPool}.

 In addition to the above approaches, some other researchers considered the WSOD as a proposal ranking process by selecting the most informative regions and then training these regions with image-level annotation \cite{CVPR16-WeaklySort}.
-Another simple method for WSOD is to mask out different parts of the image.
-If the detection score drops sharply, then an object would be covered with high probability \cite{WACV16-SelfTaught}.
-Besides, interactive annotation \cite{CVPR16-NeedNoBB} takes human feedback into consideration during training so that to improve WSOD.
-More recently, generative adversarial training has been used for WSOD \cite{CVPR18-GALWeakly}.
+Some other researchers proposed to mask out different parts of the image.
+If the detection score drops sharply, then the masked region may contain an object with high probability \cite{WACV16-SelfTaught}.
+More recently, generative adversarial training has also been used for WSOD \cite{CVPR18-GALWeakly}.